The aorta is the main blood vessel that carries blood throughout the body.

 Heart Disease, also known as Coronary Artery Disease (CAD) or Cardiovascular Disease, is a condition that involves the narrowing or blocking of the coronary arteries.

 Heart disease is the number one killer of women over the age of 25 in the United States irrespective of race or ethnicity.
-Each year, six times as many women die of cardiovascular disease than breast cancer.
+Each year, six times as many women die of cardiovascular disease than of breast cancer.